 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
-This week, LionsRoar.com’s Lilly Greenblatt explores the practice of eating.
+This week, LionsRoar.com editor Sam Littlefair thinks about the practice of walking.

 When the Buddha taught us to abstain from taking life, he didn’t make an exception for animals we like to eat.
 While many Buddhists eat meat, Bob Isaacson of Dharma Voices for Animals argues they shouldn’t.

 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
-This week Lion’s Roar’s associate editor Lindsay Kyte looks at tuning into what your body really needs.
+This week, LionsRoar.com’s Lilly Greenblatt looks at the inspiring sky above us.